Streamlining the Admission Process

 Q: How will I know my application has been received?

 A: You will receive an email to confirm our receipt of the application.
-If you do not receive this within one week of submitting your application, please contact the Admission Office immediately, 713.666.3111.
+If you do not receive this within one week of submitting your application, please contact the Admissions Office immediately, 713.666.3111.

 Q: What is the annual tuition?